 - Instant Pot Pad Thai Chicken Lettuce Wraps

-Still need an IP in your life?
-This 8-quart model is the one that I have and love.
+Still need a pressure cooker in your life?
+The 8 quart Instant Pot is the one that I have and love.
 The bigger size is great for making large batches of chicken stock and soups like this one.
 If that’s a bit too much gadget for you, they also make a 6-quart version.

 Before we get on to good eating, I have one last tip for you.
 When it comes to adding the chicken stock to your instant pot chicken and wild rice soup, I’d recommend using either homemade chicken stock or low-sodium chicken stock and then adding salt and pepper to taste.
 For me, that ended up being about 2 teaspoons but saltiness of stocks and the type of salt you use varies.
-So for me, I like to taste and see about it as I go.
+So just see about it as you go.

 Go forth and eat good soup my friends.Print